Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

-This has become even more tempting as LLM providers continue to improve their tooling for reliably generating valid json.
+This has become even more tempting as LLM providers continue to improve their tooling for reliably generating valid JSON.
-For example, OpenAI recently announced the ability to [strictly enforce that json responses will be syntactically correct and conform to a specified schema](https://openai.com/index/introducing-structured-outputs-in-the-api/).
+For example, OpenAI recently announced the ability to [strictly enforce that JSON responses will be syntactically correct and conform to a specified schema](https://openai.com/index/introducing-structured-outputs-in-the-api/).

-But producing valid (schema compliant) json is not sufficient for this use case.
+But producing valid (schema compliant) JSON is not sufficient for this use case.
-The json also has to contain valid, high quality code.
+The JSON also has to contain valid, high quality code.
-And unfortunately,
+Unfortunately,
-LLMs write worse code when they're asked to wrap it in json.
+LLMs write worse code when they're asked to wrap it in JSON.

 In some sense this shouldn't be surprising.
 Just look at the very simple
-json example above, with the escaped quotes `\"` and newlines `\n` mixed into the code.
+JSON example above, with the escaped quotes `\"` and newlines `\n` mixed into the code.
+Imagine the additional
+complexity
-Imagine if the code itself contained json or other quoted strings, with their own escape sequences.
+if the code itself contained JSON or other quoted strings, with their own escape sequences.

-If you tried to write a program, would you do a better job typing it out normally or as a properly escaped json string?
+Would *you* write better code by typing it out normally or as a properly escaped
+JSON string?

 ## Quantifying the benefits of plain text